-Skilled foreigners who want to migrate to Australia can record details of their visa formalities in an online system, SkillSelect.
-The details include data that are needed for applying for any of the skilled visas that require an Expression of Interest (EOI).
+Skilled foreigners who want to migrate to Australia can make an EOI (Expression of Interest) in SkillSelect, an online processing system.
+This system will record details of your visa formalities.
+These details details include data that is needed for applying for any of the skilled visas that require an Expression of Interest (EOI).

-Once the details of the individual are registered in the online system or SkillSelect, the Australian employers, state or territory government, or Australian government can examine the data, and select and nominate the prospective immigrant for any of the skilled visas.
+Once the details of the individual are registered in the online system, Australian employers or government organisations can examine the data, and select and nominate the prospective immigrant for any of the skilled visas.
 The government can also invite the selected individual to lodge a visa application.

 The Department of Immigration and Citizenship (DIAC) introduced SkillSelect to manage the skilled migration program.
 It helps to identify:

 - The need for skilled immigration as per economic requirements in the country

 - People who can apply for a skilled visa